bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 Taking a similar line of reasoning, if we have :math:`P(A|C)=0` and :math:`P(B|C)=1`, we have :math:`P(AB|C)=0` from the above line of reasoning.
 With these three quantities, we can easily compute :math:`P(A + B|C)=1`, as we would expect (If A is false and B is true, then "A or B" is true).
+The other combinations of truth values for :math:`A` and :math:`B` yield a similar result.

 |h3| Extended Reasoning |h3e|